dstructs/string-array/README.md

 <a name="indexof"></a>
 ##### [StringArray.prototype.indexOf( [str] )](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf)

 Returns the first index of a `StringArray` value equal to a specified value.
-Returns `-1` is not found.
+Returns `-1` if not found.

 ``` javascript
 var arr = new StringArray();